nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 1.2 Listing the number of drinks sold : `s-list`
 Shows a list of all types of drinks sold in the Sales Tracker.
-The list of drinks shown is ranked from the most popular to least popular.
+The list of drinks shown is ordered in descending order (i.e. ranked from the most to least sales).

 Format: `s-list`